darobin/express-browserid/README.md

 This method supports options, and there are other methods that will plug individual routes on their own rather than all of them at once.
 Details below.

+Note that the library uses POST, so Express must be configured prior to initialization with a body
+parser:

+    app.use(express.bodyParser());

 ## Usage (Client)

 Include the following script anywhere after having included jQuery and